-‘Vanderpump Rules’ Star Brittany Cartwright Lands Bridal Spread In Cosmo, See The Stunning Photos
+‘Vanderpump Rules’ Star Brittany Cartwright Lands Bridal Spread In ‘Cosmo,’ See The Stunning Photos

 Exactly two months before she and fiancé Jax Taylor are set to wed, Cartwright shared a series of photos of herself posing in a very stylish white wedding dress and pearl tiara on her Instagram page.
 In the captions, she gushed over the “amazing experience” she had with Cosmopolitan magazine and labeled herself a “bride to be.”

-Cartwright and Taylor were seen celebrating their engagement party during last night’s finale episode of Vanderpump Rules and on June 29, they will be walking down the aisle at The Kentucky Castle in Versailles, Kentucky.
+Cartwright and Taylor were seen celebrating their engagement party during last night’s finale episode of Vanderpump Rules.
+On June 29, they will be walking down the aisle at The Kentucky Castle in Versailles, Kentucky.

-As viewers of the Bravo TV reality series will recall, Cartwright and Taylor’s engagement served as the first episode of the seventh season and a short time later, they were seen celebrating the engagement with their co-stars.
-However, their small bash wasn’t quite enough for Cartwright and in the weeks that followed, she began planning the over-the-top party that fans saw during last night’s show.
+As viewers of the Bravo TV reality series will recall, Cartwright and Taylor’s engagement served as the first episode of the seventh season, and a short time later, they were seen celebrating the engagement with their co-stars.
+However, their small bash wasn’t quite enough for Cartwright.
+In the weeks that followed, she began planning the over-the-top party that fans saw during last night’s show.

 Cartwright first appeared on Vanderpump Rules during the show’s fourth season after meeting Taylor in Las Vegas.